IntoDNS.ai MCP Server: Scan Domains Directly from Claude and Other AI Assistants

 What you can do

-The MCP server exposes five tools that map directly to the IntoDNS.ai API:
+The MCP server exposes 36 tools that map directly to public IntoDNS.ai services:

 Once connected, you can ask Claude things like: